-Not to be confused with: Poison Ivy, a non-native climber/small shrub which is highly toxic (and which does not, as far as the Author is aware, grow in the UK).
+Not to be confused with: Poison Ivy, a non-native climber/small shrub which is highly toxic (and which does not, as far as your Author is aware, grow in the UK).
 It can cause severe and damaging blisters when touched.

 Lookee-Likees : several other Ivies, most of which are non-native and escaped from gardens.